 About Mohammed Rashid

-Hi!
-My name is Mohammed Rashid (he/they), and I am a Postdoctoral Fellow at the Center on Digital Culture and Society at the Anneberg School for Communication at University of Pennsylvania.
+Before coming to USM, I worked as a Postdoctoral Fellow at the Center on Digital Culture and Society at the Anneberg School for Communication at the University of Pennsylvania.

 I completed my PhD in Arts, Technology, and Emerging Communication from the Bass School of Arts, Humanities, and Technology at the University of Texas at Dallas.

 I am currently working on my first book project titled “Mediated Sexualities: Negotiating LGBTQ+ Visibility in Digital South Asia.”
-The project takes a media studies approach to critically study Bangladeshi blogging networks, social media sites, online discussion forums, digital archives, and emerging storytelling platforms as affective spaces where Bengali queer sexualities are regulated and negotiated between dominant publics and queer counter-publics.
+The project takes a critical media studies approach to critically study Bangladeshi blogging networks, social media sites, online discussion forums, digital archives, and emerging storytelling platforms as affective spaces where Bengali queer sexualities are regulated and negotiated between dominant publics and queer counter-publics.
+My research has appeared in QED: A Journal of GLBTQ Worldmaking, Media Fields Journal, and Flow Journal.
+I have presented my research at national and international conferences and have received various awards for my participation and contribution.

 I am trained in multiple research methods in the humanities tradition including discourse analysis, textual analysis, and close reading, along with practices in ethnography and qualitative social science that include site visits, participant observation, user experience research, interviews, focus groups, and autoethnography.
 I speak five languages (English, Bangla, Hindi, Urdu, and Arabic) and this helps in multi-cultural and transnational research settings.
 I have also been trained in socially engaged art (SEA) and participatory media production and my politically engaged artistic projects have been featured in exhibitions in the United States, Canada, and Bangladesh.